Matrix Decomposition-Based Approach to Estimate the STARTS Model: Proposed MDFA-Based Approach

 Let $\bd{L}$ be the orthonormal matrix of eigenvectors and let $\bd{\Delta}$ be the diagonal matrix of (positive) eigenvalues obtained from the eigen-decomposition of

 where $\bd{L}^\top \bd{L} = \bd{I}$.
 Adachi \& Trendafilov (2018, Lemma 3.1) shows that $\bd{S_{YZ}}$ can be calculated by

-As a result, in MDFA, given appropriate initial values and data (\bd{S}), one can obtain estimates of $\bd{B}$ by iteratively computing $\bd{S_{YZ}}$ (as a function of $\bd{B}$) by the Equation (\ref{estSYZ}) and updating $\bd{B}$ based on the computed $\bd{S_{YZ}}$ using the Equation (\ref{estB}) until the convergence criterion is met.
+As a result, in MDFA, given appropriate initial values and data (sample covariance matrix of outcomes; \bd{S}), one can obtain estimates of $\bd{B}$ by iteratively computing $\bd{S_{YZ}}$ (as a function of $\bd{B}$) by the Equation (\ref{estSYZ}) and updating $\bd{B}$ based on the computed $\bd{S_{YZ}}$ using the Equation (\ref{estB}) until the convergence criterion is met.

 As a notable advantage of MDFA, it has been pointed out that it always provides proper solutions by exploiting eigenvalue decomposition (i.e., no Heywood cases; Yamashita, 2024; Terada, 2025).
 Moreover, theoretical developments have recently progressed, including extensions to high-dimensional settings and SEM that assumes structural relations among latent variables with $L_2$ penalization (Yamashita, 2024).